mavidser/hugo-rocinante/README.md

 # Rocinante theme for Hugo

+Rocinante is a minimal and lightweight theme for hugo.
+[Here][1] are some opinions used in building a theme.
+In short, extremely minimal footprint (under 5kB) with good contrast for accessibility.

 ######  [Demo link](https://sidverma.io/hugo-rocinante/)

 Rocinante is a simple responsive blog theme with minimal non-essential components.
 It supports normal blog posts and photoblogs.